The Five Room Structure

 Beat 5 should include at least one of:

-- A Tetris piece for later (a name, a symbol, an unanswered question you pocket for three months from now)
+• A Tetris piece for later (a name, a symbol, an unanswered question you pocket for months)

 The resolution is how quests become lore.
-What the party found and did becomes canon, seeds the discovery pool for future sessions, and advances faction clocks.
+What the party found and did becomes canon, seeds the discovery pool, and advances faction clocks.

 Example: Five Rooms Without a Dungeon